Qinghai University: Library

 As of the end of 2017, the total number of paper documents in the library collection of the school was 1.67 million, of which the total number of documents in the library collection of the school was 880,000, covering science, engineering, agriculture, literature, history, classics, philosophy, law, and education More than a dozen disciplines such as management, management and medicine.
 It has 77 well-known databases at home and abroad, 800,000 types of e-books, and nearly 48,000 types of e-journals.

 The school publishes "Journal of Qinghai University", "Journal of Qinghai University Medical College", "Qinghai Journal of Animal Husbandry and Veterinary Medicine", "Qinghai Agriculture and Forestry Science and Technology" and other academic journals.
 Among them, "Journal of Qinghai University" is a comprehensive academic of natural sciences sponsored by Qinghai University.
 It was founded in January 1983 and was originally called "Journal of Qinghai Institute of Technology".
 In 1988, the name of the university was changed to "Journal of Qinghai University".

 It is well equipped with first-class facilities, notably in the areas of science and technology.

 According to the school's official website in June 2016, in recent years, the school has obtained 1,452 scientific research projects of various levels and received 470 million yuan in funding.
 Among them, there are 289 projects including the National Science and Technology Support Plan, the National Basic Research and Development Plan (973), the National High-Tech Research and Development Plan (863), the National Natural Science Foundation of China, and the National Philosophy and Social Science Foundation.
 Completed 790 various scientific research projects and obtained 488 achievements, including 10 internationally advanced, 32 internationally advanced, and 35 new varieties cultivated.
 Won 1 National Science and Technology Progress Award, 1 Second Prize, 2 National Teaching Achievement Awards, 2 First Prizes for Science and Technology Progress of the Ministry of Education, 2 Major Contribution Awards for Science and Technology in Qinghai Province, and Science and Technology Progress Award of Qinghai There are 35 awards and 13 awards for philosophy and social sciences of Qinghai Province.
 Published more than 7,900 academic papers in various domestic and foreign journals, and published 3 academic papers in top international academic journals "Science" and "Nature".

 A building and developing plan geared to the needs of the 21st century has been made for the university and is being implemented.

+Rankings

+Qinghai University is consistently ranked the best in Qinghai, China.
+Since 2019, it has been ranked among the top 300 nationwide by the Best Chinese Universities Ranking.
+As of 2023, the Best Chinese Universities Ranking, also known as the "Shanghai Ranking", placed the university 205th in China.

+Globally, Qinghai University was ranked # 1373 by the University Rankings by Academic Performance 2023–2024.